Back to DWU AI Articles

 Last updated March 5, 2026.
 Prepared by DWU AI · Reviewed by alternative AI · Human review in progress.

-2025–2026 Update: but 8 of 31 large-hub airports with expansions >$1B faced 15% O&M growth per DWU review, FY2021-2025.
+2025–2026 Update: Among the 31 large-hub airports, 8 with expansions exceeding $1B faced 15% O&M growth per DWU review, FY2021-2025.
 The FAA Reauthorization Act of 2024 created a $200 million/year discretionary grant for airport resilience and runway safety, which has provided some offset to O&M costs at eligible airports per FAA AIP reports.
 Note: The PFC (Passenger Facility Charge) cap remains frozen at $4.50 per enplanement—it was not raised in the 2024 Reauthorization.

 A. Introduction